Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Conclusion

 \section{Conclusion}

-We presented the first systematic spectral analysis of molecular kernels for property prediction on QM9, spanning kernels with ECFP, pretrained transformer-based features, and global or local 3D descriptors as inputs.
-Our results show that spectral richness is not a universal predictor of performance: by the Pearson test, it correlates negatively with transformer-based and local 3D kernels and remains inconsistent for global 3D and ECFP representations.
-The truncated kernels revealed that in many kernels, retaining only the top 2\% of the eigenvalues is often sufficient to recover ~95\% of the original precision.
-These findings call into question the common heuristic that “richer spectra yield better generalization.”
+We presented the first systematic spectral analysis of molecular features for property prediction on QM9 and 3 MoleculeNet benchmarks, spanning kernels with ECFP, pretrained transformer-based features, and global or local 3D descriptors as inputs.
+Our results show that spectral richness is not a universal predictor of performance.
+Pearson correlations reveal a consistent pattern only for ECFP-based kernels, where all four spectral metrics are positively correlated with accuracy.
+In contrast, transformer-based and global 3D kernels show mixed behavior, with $-\alpha$ weakly positive but SSE, ID, and SR negative, while local 3D kernels reverse the heuristic entirely, with all metrics negatively correlated.
+The truncation analysis supports this mixed behavior.
+For local 3D features and thermodynamic QM9 targets, fewer than 2\% of eigenvalues are often sufficient to recover 95\% of the maximum performance, reaching as low as 0.02\% in some cases.
+By contrast, ECFPs and transformer-based features for properties such as the HOMO–LUMO gap typically require substantially more eigenvalues, in some cases nearly the full spectrum.
+Overall, these findings call into question the common heuristic that “richer features yield better generalization.”
 More broadly, our study offers practical guidance for pairing molecular representations with kernels and opens a new avenue for bridging spectral analysis between self-supervised learning and kernel methods.